-Credentials of American delegatesOrganization of Soviets: Zinoviev's report Committee on trade-unions and factory committees, work of: Rade report ek's Debate on report of committee on trade-unions and factory committee Reed, Gallagher, Zinoviev; and adoption of reportBritish Labor Party, debate on: Sylvia Pankhurst, MacLean, Gallagi ner, LeninSolemn closing of Congress: Kalinin, Gallagher, Tanner, Levi, Trotsky_Zinoviev's speech at concluding sitting New executive committee of III Communist International-First ting of sit- Activities of Executive Committee of Communist International SECTION II.
+Credentials of American delegatesOrganization of Soviets: Zinoviev's report Committee on trade-unions and factory committees, work of: Radek's report Debate on report of committee on trade-unions and factory committees: Reed, Gallagher, Zinoviev; and adoption of report British Labor Party, debate on: Sylvia Pankhurst, MacLean, Gallagher, Solemn closing of Congress: Kalinin, Gallagher, Tanner, Levi, TrotskyZinoviev's speech at concluding sitting New executive committee of III Communist International-First sitting of Activities of Executive Committee of Communist International Message of Congress to the Red Army SECTION II.
 I. OFFICIAL CALL FOR THE CONGRESS.
-1. Call for 2nd Wor'd Congress of Communist International (Izvest June 3, 1920) II.
+1. Call for 2nd World Congress of Communist International (Izvestia, June 3, 1920) II.
 A PLATFORM-RESOLUTION.
-2. Resolution of 2nd Congress, adopted unanimously, on the Rôle of Communist Party in the Proletarian Revolution (Moscow Prav.
-July 30, 1920) da, III.
-RELATIONS BETWEEN SOVIET INSTITUTIONS AND THE COMMUNIS ST 3.
-Theses of Russian Communist Party on 2nd Congress of Commun International (Izvestia, July 16, 1920) Prayda, July 17, 1920) 5.
-Conference of Peasants of Northern Region on Communist Inter tional (Krasnaya Gazeta, July 22, 1920) rin (Petrograd Pravda, Aug.
-13, 1920) IV.
+2. Resolution of 2nd Congress, adopted unanimously, on the Rôle of the Communist Party in the Proletarian Revolution (Moscow Pravda, July 30, 1920) III.
+Relations Between Soviet Institutions and the Communist International.
+3. Theses of Russian Communist Party on 2nd Congress of Communist International (Izvestia, July 16, 1920) 4.
+Slogans of Russian Communist Party, for 2nd Congress (Petrograd Pravda, July 17, 1920) 5.
+Conference of Peasants of Northern Region on Communist International (Krasnaya Gazeta, July 22, 1920) 6.
+Report on Congress, to Petrograd Soviet, by Zinoviev and Bukharin (Petrograd Prayda, Aug.
+13, 1920) (Petrograd Pravda, Aug.
+13, 1920)7.
+"III International Schools" (Petrograd Pravda, Aug.
+10, 1920) IV.
 THE INTERNATIONAL ACTIVITIES OF SOVIET INSTITUTIONS.
-8. "The Communist International and the Revolutionary Youth," Tatarov (Communist International, July 19, 1920) by 1920) Soviet of Trade and Industrial Unio ng Petrograd Pravda, Aug.
-5, 1920) da, Aug.
+8. "The Communist International and the Revolutionary Youth," by Tatarov (Communist International, July 19, 1920) 9.
+Appeal to Transport Workers of the Whole World (Izvestia, July 20, 1920) 10.
+Appeal of International Soviet of Trade and Industrial Unions, Petrograd Prayda, Aug.
+5, 1920) 11.
+"The International Bureau of the Proletkult" (Petrograd Pravda, Aug.
 17, 1920)